Palm Springs to Joshua Tree Day Trip Itinerary

 Things to Do in Joshua Tree National Park

-There are a ton of different things to do in the park, but since we were just here for a day trip from Palm Springs to Joshua Tree, this list is definitely not exhaustive.
+There is a wide variety of things to do in the park, but since we were just here for a day trip from Palm Springs to Joshua Tree, this is not an exhaustive list of every activity and sight.

-Follow the order of these stops for a smooth, easy, and fun day of exploring.
+Follow these stops in this order for a smooth, easy, and fun day of exploring!

 Arch Rock Hike

-Start your day with a hike to Arch Rock.
+Start your day with a short and easy hike to Arch Rock.
 This hike is about one mile in total (out and back).
 At the end of the hike is an incredible arch rock!
-Who knew Joshua Tree NP had one of these?
-Not me!
+I had no idea Joshua Tree had an arch like this — I assumed only Utah National Parks had these.

-You can climb up to the arch with a bit of rock climbing, which wasn’t too bad.
-The rocks are pretty rough, so be careful of brushing up against the rocks with your skin or clothes.
+You can climb up to the arch with a bit of rock climbing, which isn’t too difficult with trail shoes.
+The rocks are rough, so be careful of brushing up against the rocks with your skin or clothes.
+I tore a tiny hole in my shorts.

 How to Get to Arch Rock